vectordotdev/vector/rfcs/2021-10-29-9465-splunk-hec-indexer-acknowledgements.md

 The above `ackId` process will occur per-channel.
-As part of the `splunk_hec` source struct, we will store a `Arc<Mutex<Map<channel_id, channel>>>` where `channel_id` is a `String` value and `channel` is a struct wrapping a `last_used_timestamp` (for expiring channels) and the ackId structure described above.
+As part of the `splunk_hec` source struct, we will store a `Arc<Mutex<Map<channel_id, channel>>>` where `channel_id` is a `String` value and `channel` is a struct wrapping a `last_used_timestamp` (used to expire channels) and the `HecAckInfo` structure described above.

 Incoming requests will be required to specify a `channelId`.
 On receiving a new `channelId`, we create a new instance of `channel` and insert it into the `Map`.
-We handle all `ackId` processing after drilling in to the appropriate ackId data based on the client provided `channelId`.
-Every time a `channelId` and corresponding `channel` information is used, we update the respective `last_used_timestamp` to current.
+We handle all `ackId` processing after mapping to the appropriate `HecAckInfo` based on the client provided `channelId`.
+Every time a `channelId` and corresponding `channel` information is used/accessed, we update the respective `last_used_timestamp` to current.

 To expire idle channels, we use a background task that shares the channel `Map`